HenriqueBMoura/session-multiapp/README.md

 ## 13. License

+## 13. License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-Educational/demo usage for recruitment purposes.

 ---

+This repository is intended to demonstrate real-world frontend orchestration patterns, session sharing, and cross-application navigation in a controlled local environment.

 ## Quick Links